 Robert came out to her a few years after their marriage.
 She was afraid that he would leave her but, at the same time, understood where he was coming from and, therefore, she gave Robert the space he needed.
 Robert sees other men and continues to be best friends with Janine, who has been his strongest pillar of support since he came out to her.

+Spotting the signs your husband is gay and coming to terms with this reality is far from easy.
+However, if you handle the situation pragmatically, striking that fine balance between focusing on your own healing from this setback and viewing your husband’s reality with as much empathy as possible, you can find a way forward.
 Knowing that your husband is gay doesn’t have to be the end of your marriage.
 If you both want to stay married, share a strong bond and handle the situation maturely, you can swerve into a new direction as platonic life partners without necessarily being sexual mates.